weiwzhang/updates/updates/Yue-Weekly-Updates.md

 - **Past week:** Worked with Stefan to optimize unsharp masking code.
 Remove almost all nested loops and tried reimplementing inversion of precision of gradient matrices.
 - **Got stuck on:** Calculating precision of gradient still takes a lot of time.
 Have trouble applying precision_of_gradient function efficiently on the entire auto-correlation matrix.
 - **Coming week:** Try to optimize unsharp masking more.
 Research ways to do efficient inversions on 2 by 2 matrices.

+## 03-24-2017

+- **Past week:** Cleaned up code a little and added condition to stop iteration.
+Used python profiling tool to analyze running time and efficiency of individual code blocks/helper functions within main function.
+- **Got stuck on:** Code is still not efficient enough, need to speed up local variance calculation
+- **Coming week:** Rewrite local variance calculation using scipy.LowLevelCallable.
+Continue profile and optimize code.